openharmony/docs/en/application-dev/reference/apis/js-apis-inputdevice.md

 ## DeviceListener<sup>9+</sup>

-Defines the information about an input device.
+Defines the listener for hot swap events of an input device.

 **System capability**: SystemCapability.MultimodalInput.Input.InputDevice